bait509-ubc/BAIT509/_sources/intro.md

 Forming good scientific questions to address business objectives with machine learning.
 Python will be the primary programming language used.

 Please see the [syllabus](https://bait509-ubc.github.io/BAIT509/2024BAIT509_course_outline.pdf) for more information about the course.
-Current students should refer to the UBC Canvas course website [BA1](https://canvas.ubc.ca/courses/129201) | [BA2](https://canvas.ubc.ca/courses/129202) for the most up-to-date content and announcements.
+Current students should refer to the [UBC Canvas course website](https://canvas.ubc.ca/courses/129201) for the most up-to-date content and announcements.

 ## Learning Objectives